-- ❖ The need to set out the core principles, mechanisms and process that give meaning to development, local governance and to empower the municipality to move progressively towards the social and economic upliftment of communities and the provision of basic services to all communities. - The local government must involve the active engagement of communities.
+- ❖ The need to set out the core principles, mechanisms and process that give meaning to development, local governance and to empower the municipality to move progressively towards the social and economic upliftment of communities and the provision of basic services to all communities. - ❖ The local government must involve the active engagement of communities.
+This process, which in a way facilitates planning and delivery, should arrive at decisions

 This process, which in a way facilitates planning and delivery, should arrive at decisions on such issues as municipal budgets, local economic development and institutional transformation in a consultative, systematic and strategic manner.